skeema/skeema/doc/options.md

 this=that
 ```

-Options must be provided using their full names, i.e. same as their command-line "long" POSIX name but without the double-dash prefix.
+Options must be provided using their full names ("long" POSIX name, but without the double-dash prefix).
 Values may be omitted for options that do not require them.

-Sections in option files are interpreted as environment names -- typically one of "production", "staging", or "development" but any arbitrary name is allowed.
+Sections in option files are interpreted as environment names -- typically one of "production", "staging", or "development", but any arbitrary name is allowed.
 Every Skeema command takes an optional positional arg specifying an environment name, which will cause options in the corresponding section to be applied.
-Options that appear at the top of the file, prior to any environment name, are always applied (but may be overridden by options subsequently appearing in a selected environment).
+Options that appear at the top of the file, prior to any environment name, are always applied; these may be overridden by options subsequently appearing in a selected environment.
 If no environment name is supplied to a Skeema command, the default environment name is "production".

+Environment sections allow you to define different hosts, or even different schema names, for specific environments.
+You can also define configuration options that only affect one environment -- for example, loosening protections in development, or only using online schema change tools in production.

-Skeema always looks at several "global" paths for option files, regardless of the current working directory:
+Skeema always looks for several "global" option file paths, regardless of the current working directory:

 * /etc/skeema
 * /usr/local/etc/skeema